 At one time, doctors required patients to schedule in-person visits to monitor blood pressure levels, glucose, and other vitals signs.
 However, today’s patients want to take more control over their health and skip the long waiting room times.
 The rise of wearables and tech products such as fitness trackers, smart scales and other monitoring devices can not only help patients keep a close eye on their health, but physicians, too.
 It’s probable that in the not-too-distant future, doctors will be able to monitor patients with chronic conditions without scheduling so many appointments.
 This technology could improve efficiency, cut costs and even help reduce adverse health events by notifying doctors of dangerous emerging symptoms before their patients end up in the emergency department.

 Adopting new software can be a serious investment of time and capital, but it’s clear that healthcare technology is adapting to meet the needs of healthcare management styles.
-If you’re interested in learning more about new tools and features that could help your practice, call an unbiased Technology Advisor today for a free consultation, or use our Medical Software Product Selection Tool to get fast recommendations of medical software.
+If you’re interested in learning more about new tools and features that could help your practice, call an unbiased Technology Advisor today for a free consultation, or use our Medical Software software category page to get fast recommendations of medical software.

 Top Electronic Health Record Software Recommendations